Dynge/manga_downloader/README.md

+# Warning
+This branch is only for Linux and Mac.
+Select the *windows* branch if you want to use this script on a Windows machine.

 # Manga Downloader
 This python script allows you to search for mangas, download chapters and automatically creates a .mobi format file for the manga.